 Effective giving demands prioritisation.
 To do this, we need to use relevant, rigorous knowledge about social problems and the expected effectiveness of various approaches and organisations to tackle them.
-Because we often do not have this knowledge at hand, we can choose to invest in experienced researchers to create this knowledge.
+Because we often do not have this knowledge at hand, we can choose to invest in this knowledge from experienced researchers.

-The research questions we ask may be different, depending on the stage of our effective giving strategy process:
+The research questions we can ask can be different, depending on the stage of our effective giving strategy process:

 1 Cause Area (massive gain in expected impact) – information with which we can improve our selection of cause area(s)

 |Example: I(Important) N(eglected) T(ractability) analysis have resulted in the cause areas of Jazi Foundation to be (for now!) poverty and the philanthropic eco-system (‘increasing the impact of philanthropy’)|

 2 Approach (medium gain in expected impact) – information with which we can improve our comparisons of the expected value between different types of approaches

 Example: in the cause area philanthropic ecosystem, Jazi Foundation has asked Caroline Fiennes (Giving Evidence) to do an analysis of where its resources were most useful.
 As a result, the focus is on community building through Effective Giving (for now?).